jessepav/lacygoill-wiki-backup/tmux/command.md

 Outside of single quotes and inside double quotes, these replacements are performed:

-   - Environment variables preceded by $ are replaced with their value from the global environment (see the GLOBAL AND SESSION ENVIRONMENT section).
+   - Environment variables preceded by $ are replaced by their value from the global environment (see the GLOBAL AND SESSION ENVIRONMENT section).

    - A leading ~ or ~user is expanded to the home directory of the current or specified user.